 RIDOC Policy 3.02-1 "Involuntary Mandatory Overtime", effective date 5/29/2012, provides for the circumstances in which overtime may be ordered and provides for a uniform, fair and consistent procedure for administering involuntary mandatory overtime.
-In the event of a staff shortage, the facility must offer overtime to those off-duty employees who are regularly assigned to the shift on which overtime occurs; after which it may be offered to employees on the preceding shift; after which it is offered to employees regularly assigned to the facility; and lastly offered on a rotating basis to personnel regularly assigned to other facilities under RIDOC control.
+In the event of a staff shortage, the facility must offer overtime to those off-duty employees who are regularly assigned to the shift on which overtime occurs; after which it may be offered to employees on the preceding shift; after which it is offered to employees on subsequent shifts; after which it is offered to off-duty employees regularly assigned to the facility; and lastly offered on a rotating basis to personnel regularly assigned to other facilities under RIDOC control.
 Involuntary mandatory overtime is ordered on a rotating basis to employees who are regularly assigned to the facility by reverse seniority from a rotating list.
-Exceptions to this include ordering an employee who has just completed a double shift (except in major emergencies) or an employee who completed an 8 hour shift at an outside hospital post.
+Exceptions to this include ordering an employee who has just completed a double shift (except in major emergencies) or an employee who completed an eight (8) hour shift at an outside hospital post.